 Basic Needs and Financial Assistance

-TMWF offers financial assistance for basic needs this includes food, clothing, medications, housing and childcare, transportation, translation and interpretation services, and scholarships for continuing education, as clients build employment skills.
-These services set women on a path of positive change to health and independence
+TMWF offers financial assistance for basic needs based on current funding and programs offered.
+This includes food, clothing, medications, housing and childcare, transportation, translation and interpretation services.
+These services set women on a path of positive change to health and independence.